“She creates great beauty in her stories and her warmth and humour are evident”

-Watch out for Forest School kids- we will be in Patna Community woods on wednesdays in March and April.
+Watch out for Forest School kids- we will be in Patna Community woods on wednesdays in March to May.

 May 24-25 Burns festival at Belleisle Park Ayr: woodland crafts and making a storytrail, meet at Kids playpark 3pm each day.